Place: The Peck Building

 Architect: Charles H. Wheeler

-Each floor has 28 windows to allow for a maximum mount of natural light.
-It also included an electric elevator.
+Each of the floors, only four originally, has 28 windows to allow for a maximum mount of natural light and air movement.
+It also included an electric elevator and lights, water closets on each floor and a speaking tube system - an early form of intercom.

-Peck went out of business during the Depression but the building remained home to a number of smaller garment trade firms for many decades.
-It is currently the home of the Antique Exchange.
+Peck pulled out of most of the building in 1927, deciding to do most of their wholesale operations from Montreal.
+They went out of business during the Depression but the building remained home to an assortment of garment trade companies, including Sterling Stall, for many decades.

 33 Princess - Historic Buildings Committee Report